GLOBAL MARKETS-Dollar, stocks fall as U.S. spending deadline nears

 By Herbert Lash

-NEW YORK, Sept 27 Global equity markets fell and the dollar hit a 7-1/2-month low against the safe-haven Swiss franc on Friday as the prospect of a shutdown of U.S. government operations next week and a possible debt default several weeks later unsettled investors.
+NEW YORK, Sept 27 Global equity markets fell and the dollar hit a 7 1/2-month low against the safe-haven Swiss franc on Friday as a potential shutdown of U.S. government operations next week and a possible debt default several weeks later unsettled investors.

 Washington braced for a partial shutdown on Oct.
-1 as Congress tackled an emergency spending bill that Republicans want to use to achieve Tea Party-backed goals, such as defunding the new healthcare reform law.
+1 as Congress struggled to pass an emergency spending bill that Republicans want to use to achieve Tea Party-backed goals, such as defunding the new healthcare reform law.

-As expected, the Senate passed a bill to fund government operations from Oct.
-1 to Nov.
-15 and sent it to the House of Representatives, where Republicans are considering attaching items that could block the emergency funding.
+The Senate was on track to pass legislation keeping the federal government operating beyond midnight Monday, but doubt remained about how and when it would be received in the Republican-controlled House of Representatives.

 "As this deadline approaches, investors are stepping up their sale of dollars on the growing concern that a government shutdown will undermine the quality of U.S. assets and lead to a retrenchment in U.S. growth," said Kathy Lien, managing director at BK Asset Management in New York.